 - Chopped Peanuts

-- Preheat oven to 350 degrees F. Line a 9×13-inch baking pan with parchment paper or foil, sprayed with non-stick cooking spray.
+Preheat oven to 400 degrees F. Line a 9x9 square baking pan (or baking sheet) with parchment paper or foil and spray with non-stick avocado oil spray (or cooking spray of choice).

-- Arrange the saltine crackers or graham crackers (or a mix like I did) in a single layer on the bottom of the prepared pan.
+Arrange crackers of your choice above in a single layer, with no overlapping on the bottom of the prepared pan.
 Break the crackers if necessary to fit around the edges.